ahmadspm/Industry-5.0--Intelligent-Threat-Analytics-KGs-and-LLMs/README.md

 # I5_Threat_Analysis_System
-This is the repository for A Resilience System that empower Knowledge Graph and LLM to provide threat analysis in industry 5.
+This is the repository for A Resilience System that empower Knowledge Grgaph and LLM to provide threat analysis in industry 5.

 ## Dataset
 1. MITRE ATT&CK: [Link](https://attack.mitre.org/resources/attack-data-and-tools/#excel-attack).
 Download all the XLSX files from both ICS and Enterprise.